FAIRplus/the-fair-cookbook/content/recipes/assessing-fairness/fair-assessment-fairevaluator_matched.md

 ## Objectives

-- Perform an automatic assessment of a dataset against the FAIR (URL_TO_INSERT_RECORD_1038 https://fairsharing.org/FAIRsharing.WWI10U)  principles (URL_TO_INSERT_RECORD_1037 https://fairsharing.org/FAIRsharing.WWI10U)  {footcite}`pmid26978244` expressed as nanopublications using the [FAIREvaluator](https://w3id.org/AmIFAIR) {footcite}`pmid31541130`.
+- Perform an automatic assessment of a dataset against the FAIR (URL_TO_INSERT_RECORD-ABBREV_782 https://fairsharing.org/FAIRsharing.WWI10U)  principles (URL_TO_INSERT_RECORD-NAME_781 https://fairsharing.org/FAIRsharing.WWI10U)  {footcite}`pmid26978244` expressed as nanopublications using the [FAIREvaluator](https://w3id.org/AmIFAIR) {footcite}`pmid31541130`.
-- Obtain human and machine-readable reports highlighting strengths and weaknesses with respect to FAIR (URL_TO_INSERT_RECORD_1039 https://fairsharing.org/FAIRsharing.WWI10U) .
+- Obtain human and machine-readable reports highlighting strengths and weaknesses with respect to FAIR (URL_TO_INSERT_RECORD-ABBREV_783 https://fairsharing.org/FAIRsharing.WWI10U) .

 ## Step by Step Process

 ### Loading FAIREvaluator web application

-Navigate the FAIR (URL_TO_INSERT_RECORD_1040 https://fairsharing.org/FAIRsharing.WWI10U) Evaluator tool, which can be accessed via the following 2 addresses:
+Navigate the FAIREvaluator tool, which can be accessed via the following 2 addresses:

 - [https://w3id.org/AmIFAIR](https://w3id.org/AmIFAIR)